 Medical information and Emergency Medical Authorization (EMA) is included in the on-line enrollment, and we are also requiring a hard copy form.
-The form will be available in the clinic and from your student's teachers during Meet the Teacher Night.
+The form is available in the clinic.

-If your student has a medical condition that you would like to address personally, please contact the school nurse.
+If your student has a medical condition that you would like to address personally, please contact the clinic.

-Parents are advised at the beginning of the year to notify the school office of any address, phone number, or emergency contact changes throughout the year.
-The school office will inform the clinic when changes to the EMA occur.
+Parents are advised at the beginning of the year to notify the main office of any address, phone number, or emergency contact changes throughout the year.
+The main office will inform the clinic when changes to the EMA occur.
 No student will be released from school to a person who is not listed on the EMA unless the parent sends or emails written permission to the main office or clinic.
 If at any time you will be out of the city and your child is under someone else's care, the office is to be notified, in writing, of this information.